redsymbol/csv2parquet/README.md

 # csv2parquet: Create Parquet files from CSV

 This simple tool creates Parquet files from CSV input.
 It requires [Apache Drill](https://drill.apache.org) to be installed.
+As a data format, [Parquet](https://parquet.apache.org) offers strong advantages over comma-separated values for big data and cloud computing needs;
+`csv2parquet` is designed to let you experience those benefits more easily.

 Much credit for this goes to Tugdual "Tug" Grall; `csv2parquet` essentially automates the process he documents in [Convert a CSV File